 Mix It Up at Lunch Day is one great way to foster interaction across groups and improve school climate.
 With the help of other adults in the building and-ideally-groups of students, set aside structured time when students can learn about each other over a meal or activity.
-Schools that mix it up report fewer incidences of bullying and improved levels of student empathy.
+Schools that participate in Mix It Up report fewer incidences of bullying and improved levels of student empathy.